surge-synthesizer/surge-synthesizer.github.io/accessibility.md

 There are currently 2 things to be aware of when using Surge on Windows.

 - The search results in the CTRL+F patch typeahead are not visible to screen readers when you arrow through them.
 However, Surge should speak them with your default Windows voice if the "announce patch browser" option is checked in the workflow menu.
 The results will be made accessible to screen readers in a future version.
 - When you close out of a menu, screen readers will not notice the focus change until you tab to a different control.
 This appears to be a Juce bug.
-For more technical details and updates on this issue, see [Ticket #6426](https://github.com/surge-synthesizer/surge/issues/6426) in the Surge bug tracker.
+For more technical details and updates on this issue, see [issue #6426](https://github.com/surge-synthesizer/surge/issues/6426) in the Surge bug tracker.

 ### Screen Reader specific navigation hints